ZinoviiZ/DevChallenge2017Final/README.md

 - main service </br>
 - callcenter - two replicas </br>

 I've chosen microservice architecture with RESTful microservices.
-I wont write about all advantages of this aproach. </br>
+I won't write about all advantages of this approach. </br>
-I've wrote this microservice patterns: </br>
+I've written this microservice patterns: </br>
-ServiceConfig - microservice for saving all microservices settings.</br>
+- ServiceConfig - microservice for saving all microservices settings.</br>
-ServiceRegistry - using Eureka service registry by Netflix.
+- ServiceRegistry - using Eureka service registry by Netflix.
 After running open - localhost:8010/ </br>
-CircuitBrikear and LoadBalancer - after runnig, open http://localhost:8001/hystrix, write http://localhost:8001/hystrix.stream in field and push button "Monitor System". </br>
+- CircuitBrikear and LoadBalancer - after running, open http://localhost:8001/hystrix, write http://localhost:8001/hystrix.stream in the field and push button "Monitor System". </br>
-Added Swagger Api for testing rest services.
+Added Swagger API for testing rest services.
 After running open localhost:8001/swagger-ui.html </br>

-As my DB I've chosen mongoDB - open-source cross-platform document-oriented database.
-I think it's working well for tasks as this. </br>
+As my DB I've chosen MongoDB - open-source cross-platform document-oriented database.
+I think it's working well for tasks like this. </br>

 # System architecture:
-All requests come to server_main - gateway, after it's balancing with two replicas callcenter microservices.
+All requests come to server_main - gateway, after it's balancing with two replicas call center microservices.
 For scalable we can run more microservices.
-If some microservices will fall, gateway will use anouther microservice.
-If all microservices will fall, gateway will response customer-readble message.
-Callcenter microservice finds employees with requriments and chose optimized emloyees with less expertise areas in EmployeeService.class in server_client(callcenter) module.
-Not enough time for write more tests, so I wrote tests for main logics.</br>
+If some microservices will fall, the gateway will use another microservice.
+If all microservices will fall, a gateway will response customer-readable message.
+Call center microservice finds employees with requirements and chose optimized employees with fewer expertise areas in EmployeeService.class in server_client(call center) module.
+Not enough time for writing more tests, so I wrote tests for main logic.</br>

-**I've change response representation(comparing to instruction) cos I think it's better approach for scalable microservices.**
+**I've change response representation(comparing to instruction) cos I think it's the better approach for scalable microservices.**

 #### For scalable systems:
 We should run few ServiceConfig and ServiceRegistry replicas.</br>